CarlKCarlK/range-set-blaze/docs/bench_map.md

 ### 'map_worst' Results

-`RangeMapBlaze` is consistently around 7 to 10 times slower than `BTreeSet` and `HashSet`. `rangemap` varies from fastest to slowest depending on the number of pairs.
+`BTreeSet` and `HashSet` are the fastest. `RangeMapBlaze` is consistently around 7 to 10 times slower.
+`rangemap` varies from fastest to slowest depending on the number of pairs.

 ### 'map_worst' Conclusion